Mario-35/STEAN/realease.md

+# version 1.8.0
+    add patrom component
+    add urls interaction in query
+    query builder in progress

+# version 1.7.0
+    add /status route to indicate if server is ready remove id default sorted for speed result perform configuration connection db
+    add /ready route to show status of the server status

 # version 1.6.0
     Add key lora in configuration to show or not entities Add key highPrecision in configuration to have float8 instead of float4